 In this section, we will present the main results related to the share of tangibles and intangible assets for the total economy in India.
 It is worth reminding two important points.
-First, the fiscal year in India goes from July to June.
+First, the fiscal year in India goes from April to March.
 For simplicity, we keep the year of the first half to refer to the whole fiscal year.
-Therefore, 2011 refers to the period that goes from July 2011 to June 2012.
-Secondly, the intangible assets not measured in national accounts are only available until 2019 because that is the last year for which we have information on the purchase component.
-Figure 4 shows the share of Tangibles (Non-Residential) and Intangibles in value added at current prices.
-We observe an increase in the share of total intangibles over time.
-In 2011, intangible assets accounted for 4.83% 2011, reaching almost 6% in 2019.
-Figure 9 in the appendix shows that the pattern observed for the case of constant prices is very similar.
-Figure 4 also depicts a slight decrease in the share of tangible assets (non-residential) of around 2 percentage points.
-Nevertheless, Figure 9 in the appendix shows that the shares have remained constant in between periods.
-Figure 5 shows the evolution of tangibles and intangibles assets at constant prices.
-It derives from this that intangible assets have been growing at a faster speed than tangible assets, driven by national accounts intangibles.
+Therefore, 2011 refers to the period that goes from April 2011 to March 2012.
+Secondly, the most robust estimates of intangible assets not measured in national accounts are only available until 2019-20, because this is the last year for which the SUTs are currently available.
+From 2020-21 onwards, we present preliminary estimates extrapolating the purchase components as explained in Section 1.2.1.

+Figure 5 shows the share of Tangibles (Non-Residential) and Intangibles in GDP at current prices.
+The share of total intangibles increased over time.
+In 2011-10, intangible assets accounted for 4.8%, similar to the last data available 2022-2313.
+Figure 5 also depicts a slight decrease in the share of tangible assets (non-residential) of around 2 percentage points.

+Figure 6 shows the trend of tangibles and intangibles assets at constant prices suggesting that intangible assets have been growing at a faster speed than tangible assets since 2011-12, driven by national accounts intangibles.